Property investment glossary for the terms behind every portfolio decision.

 V

 Understanding property investment terms is essential for making informed decisions about your portfolio.
-Whether you are evaluating rental yield on a new purchase, comparing loan-to-value ratios, or preparing your tax return, knowing the right terminology helps you communicate with agents, accountants, and lenders — and spot opportunities others miss.
+Whether you are evaluating rental yield on a new purchase, comparing loan-to-value ratios or preparing your tax return, knowing the right terminology helps you communicate with agents, accountants and lenders.